-(C)(D) General Requirements:
+(d) General Requirements:

-- (I) Open space conservation developments shall comply with all provisions of this Ordinance and the Chichester Subdivision Regulations.
-If any conflicts arise, the provisions of this Ordinance shall apply. - (II) Open space conservation developments, including those containing elderly housing, are allowed in all zoning districts.
+- (i) Open space conservation developments shall comply with all provisions of this Ordinance and the Chichester Subdivision Regulations.
+If any conflicts arise, the provisions of this Ordinance shall apply. - (ii) Open space conservation developments, including those containing elderly housing, are allowed in all zoning districts.

-(D)(E) Specific Requirements:
+(e) Specific Requirements: